zyang37/Amazing_maze/README.md

 - Moving the character
 - Generating a random maze
 - A randomly appear star
-- when pick up the star, will update the score
+- Pick up the star!
+  - Get a higher score
-- when pick up the star, a random wall will disappear
+  - Destroy a random wall

 screenshot
 <img src="img/sample2.png" width="60%">